Frequently Asked Questions about the Environmental Education Grants Program

 - Does my proposal have to specifically describe how it will support one or more Strategic Goals of the EPA?
 If so, where do I find more information on these goals?

 Yes.
 Applications must specifically reference one or more of EPA's Strategic Goals in the proposal and explain how the project will support the goal(s).
-Read more about EPA’s Strategic Goals in EPA's FY 2014-2018 Strategic Plan.
+Read more about EPA’s Strategic Goals in EPA's draft Strategic Plan.

 - Do community-focused stewardship activities need to focus on just teachers and/or students or could they include other community members?